diannejardinez/Python_PostgreSQL_Project/README.md

 ### Programming Journal
 - Journal with python list as a simple database
 - How to run:
-	- git clone this repo and go into `Programming_Journal` directory
+	- git clone this repo and make sure to be in the `Programming_Journal` directory
-	- enter `python app.py`
+	- Run in Terminal `$ python app.py`
+	- Copy Server Flask app pathway provided by the Terminal into a Web browser